ietf-rats-wg/eat/draft-ietf-rats-eat.md

 downstream consumers of a nested EAT should provide a nonce unique to the EAT they are consuming.

+## DEB Security Considerations

+A DEB (detached EAT bundle) is composed of a nested full token appended to an unsigned claims set as per {{DEB}} .
+The attached claims set is vulnerable to modification in transit.
+Although the nested token does contain digests corresponding to the unsigned claims set (as a submodule), these digests themselves should be protected from manipulation during transit so that a verifier can detect tampering of the detached claims set.
+A suitable singing and/or encryption method should be sufficinet to protect the nested token if transport layer cryptographic protection is not feasible.

 # IANA Considerations

 ## Reuse of CBOR and JSON Web Token (CWT and JWT) Claims Registries